indiefan/nodebot/README.md

 1. Add Support for RPC and HTTP command plugins
 2. Add "Owner" config option and bot property
+3. Add Command to load new module dynamically
-1. Add more plugins
+4. Add more plugins
-2. Add option for plugins to not auto-load from the plugins folder
+5. Add option for plugins to not auto-load from the plugins folder